alvsanand/alvsanand/docs/blog/posts/202401_embracing_the_challenge.md

 - **Certifications Matter:** Pursue certifications that are in high demand.
 It's a challenging journey but adds valuable personal experience.
 - **Dive into New Projects:** Participate in open-source initiatives or start your projects for a more hands-on learning experience.

-As we step into 2024, I feel the need to take on something distinct, personal, and significant — an endeavor that propels me far beyond my comfort zone.
+As we step into 2024, I feel the need to take on something distinct, personal, and significant — an activity that propels me far beyond my comfort zone.
 Hence, I would like to start a new project called [**Datahub.local**](https://alvsanand.github.io/datahub-local/).
-I would like to desing and develop a data platform designed for edge devices, enabling seamless analytics and insights that you can run at home.
-Actually, I will run it in my homelab.
+In the following months, I would like to desing and develop my own data platform designed for edge devices, enabling seamless analytics and insights that you can run at home.
+More details in future articles.

 So, buckle up, because my new journey of **reinvention has just begun**.